CyberVault KMS

 | HSM Cluster | Certified hardware providing the cryptographic root of trust, redundancy, and scalability.
 Keys are generated and used within this secure boundary. |

-- Keys are the true secrets as they perform decryption, signing, and authentication.
-Once exposed, encrypted data or digital identities are no longer secure.
+- Keys are the backbone of a company's operations, they perform decryption, signing, and authentication.
+Once exposed, encrypted data or digital identities are not secure and cannot be trusted.

 - A key's lifecycle of generation distribution storage usage rotation revocation/destruction, is vulnerable to different attacks.
 Therefore, safety measures need to be taken for each step.